 MOD

-5.536A Administrations operating earth stations in the Earth exploration-satellite service or the space research service shall not claim protection from stations in the fixed and mobile services operated by other administrations.
+5.536A Administrations operating earth stations in the Earth exploration-satellite service or the space research service shall not claim protection from stations (except IMT base stations and user terminals) in the fixed and mobile services operated by other administrations.
 In addition, earth stations in the Earth exploration-satellite service or in the space research service should be operated taking into account the most recent version of Recommendation ITU-R SA.1862.
-(WRC-12)
+(WRC-19)

 Reasons: Consequential